-Every origin-of-life experiment based on the Oparin-Haldane hypothesis uses some sort of energy source to produce amino acids from the mixture of gases present in the apparatus.
-A trapping mechanism then removes the amino acids before the energy source operates again, so as to prevent them from being destroyed by the same energy source that produced them.
+Visual # 3-8 Every origin-of-life experiment based on the Oparin-Haldane hypothesis uses some sort of energy source to produce amino acids from the mixture of gases present in the apparatus.
+A trapping mechanism then removes the amino acids before the energy source operates again.
+This is necessary because the amino acids are easily destroyed by the same energy source that produced them.

 The earth's natural energy sources (lightning, volcanic heat, etc.) are hundreds or thousands of times stronger than those used in the lab.
-It would be essential to remove organic compounds produced on the early earth from repeated contact with those sources.
+It would be essential to remove organic compounds from repeated contact with the natural sources.
 However, no one has identified any plausible trapping mechanism in nature.
 Despite a number of guesses as to how this hypothetical natural trap could have operated, there is no evidence that such a mechanism has ever existed (Thaxton et al., 1984, 102-104).

-If there were such a trap, it would have to be far more complex than those used in the lab.

-- First, it would it have to remove the amino acids from contact with the energy at the wrong time. - Second, it would also have to bring them back into contact at the right time in order for them to link up into more and more complex molecules. - Then, the trap would also have to repeatedly remove these molecules and then bring them back into contact with the energy at exactly the right times until a complete cell came together.
+If there was such a trap, it would have to be far more complex than those used in the lab.
+Not only would it have to remove the amino acids from contact with the energy at the wrong time, it would also have to bring them back into contact at the right time in order for them to link up into more and more complex molecules.
+These would also have to be removed and brought back into contact with the energy repeatedly, at exactly the right times, until a complete cell came together.